puppetlabs/puppetlabs-puppetdb/README.md

 ####`ssl_listen_address`

-The address that the web server should bind to for HTTPS requests (defaults to `$::clientcert`).
-Set to '0.0.0.0' to listen on all addresses.
+The address that the web server should bind to for HTTPS requests (defaults to '0.0.0.0' to listen on all addresses).

 ####`ssl_listen_port`